 selecting “Save” option and specifying object name “incident”.

-So we now have our main logic block done, if we’d run it right away, it will push URL to the links poll, then start iterate over this pool, so first thing it will go – walk to the first link in the pool.
-Then we have “Find” command which finds all table rows and iterate over them.
-Digger walks into each row and create new data object name “incident”, walk into each cell, parse data and save it to the specific field inside our data object, then object is saved to the DB.
-We will get bunch of records in our database, but there will be only rows from this particular page.
+So we now have our main logic block done, if we’d run it right away, it will push URL to the links poll, then start iterate over this pool, so the first thing it does – walk to the first link in the pool.
+Then we have “Find” command which finds all table rows and iterates over them.
+Digger walks into each row and create new data object name “incident”, walk into each cell, parse data and save it to the specific field inside our data object.
+Then the object is saved to the DB.
+We should get a bunch of records in our database, but there are only rows from this particular page.
 What do we need to do to get data from all pages?
-There is paginator on the page and it has “Next” link.
+There is paginator on the page, and it has “Next” link.

-Easiest way to have digger to jump to the next page is to get next page link and push it to the links pool.
-So lets click on the “Next” link and then drag “Find” command.
+The easiest way to have digger to jump to the next page is to get next page link and push it to the links pool.
+So let’s click on the “Next” link and then drag “Find” command.

 Parse command by default extracts text from selected block, and we need to extract link (or href attribute).
 So we need to select “Attribute” and attribute “href”.
 To ensure you selected it properly, you can use “Preview” function.

-And finallly you need to pull “Add to links” command to push parsed URL to the pool
+Finally, you need to pull “Add to links” command to push parsed URL to the pool.

-So now, after digger get all data from the page, it checks for next page link and if it exists, digger gets URL, push it to the pool and then walk to this URL.
+So now, after digger gets all data from the page, it checks for next page link, and if it exists, digger gets URL, push it to the pool and then walk to this URL.
 This way we get data from all pages.

 Since we are done, we can click on “Save” button to save our digger to the Diggernaut account.
-Select project, give name for digger and URL of site you are scraping.
-Then click on “Save” button.
+Select project, give a name for digger and URL of the website you are scraping.
+Then click on the “Save” button.

-If all went well you will see “Success” message.
+If all went well, you should see “Success” message.